decentralized-identity/.well-known/README.md

 #### [View on GitHub](https://github.com/decentralized-identity/.well-known)

 This repo contains proposals and links to proposals for `.well-known` uris related to DIDs, Hubs and Agents.
-See [rfc5785](https://tools.ietf.org/html/rfc5785) for more details on Defining Well-Known Uniform Resource Identifiers.
+See IETF [RFC5785](https://tools.ietf.org/html/rfc5785) for more details on Defining Well-Known Uniform Resource Identifiers.

 ## .well-known/did-configuration.json